-The pension plan administered by the Pension Boards for accumulating plan members includes these investment options: a Stable Value Fund, a Bond Fund, a Balanced Fund, an Equity Fund and Target Annuitization Date (TAD) Funds.
+The pension plan administered by the Pension Boards for accumulating plan members includes these investment options: a Stable Value Fund, a Bond Fund, a Balanced Fund, an Equity Fund, a Northern Trust Global Sustainability Index Fund and Target Annuitization Date (TAD) Funds.
 The Balanced Fund and TAD Funds are "fund of funds".
 The Balanced Fund invests in the Bond and Equity Funds and the TAD Funds invest in the Stable Value, Bond and Equity Funds.
 These Funds have different return/risk characteristics so that plan members may create an investment program to match their objectives and their levels of risk tolerance.
 The allocation of contributions and balances between each of the Funds is determined by each member.